 - Plagiarism is defined as the representation, intentionally or unwittingly, of the ideas, words, or work of another person without proper, clear, and explicit acknowledgment.
-The use of translated material, unless indicated and acknowledged, is also considered plagiarism. - Collusion is defined as supporting academic misconduct by another student, for example allowing one's work to be copied or submitted for assessment by another. - Examples of misconduct during an examination include: taking unauthorized material into an examination (whether the student uses it or not), behavior that disrupts the examination or may distract other students, and communicating with another student during the examination. - Duplication of work is defined as the presentation of the same work for different assessment requirements. - Copying is defined as the copying of another student's work. - Falsifying data is defined as the making up of data in an assignment.
+The use of translated material, unless indicated and acknowledged, is also considered plagiarism. - Collusion is defined as supporting academic misconduct by another student, for example allowing one's work to be copied or submitted for assessment by another. - Examples of misconduct during an examination include: taking unauthorized material into an examination (whether the student uses it or not), behavior that disrupts the examination or may distract other students, and communicating with another student during the examination.
+Students should not take any of the following unauthorized materials to an examination room: - Mobile phones - Laptop computers - Tablets

+- Smart watches or any other wearable electronic devices - Earbuds / headphones, etc. - Backpacks - Bags - · Books, copybooks, or papers - Duplication of work is defined as the presentation of the same work for different assessment requirements. - Copying is defined as the copying of another student's work. - Falsifying data is defined as the making up of data in an assignment.